tshenolo/OpenSourceJumpstart/README.md

 ## Push your changes to GitHub
 After committing your changes locally, push your branch to your forked repository on GitHub.
 This action syncs your local changes with your remote repository on GitHub, making it accessible to others.
 Other developers can now see your changes and review them.

+👉🏻 Push your changes to Github by executing the following command:

 ```
 git push -u origin your-username-contribution